NewPath-Consulting/wap-addon-member-directory/dev-docs.md

 ### Styles
 Custom styling for each block is located in the `scss` files in the block directories. `style.scss` styles the rendered block and `editor.scss` styles the block in the editor.

+## How to use (from a developer's POV)

+Also refer to `README.md` for a basic walkthrough and screenshots of how to use the plugin.

+1. Install and activate
+    * If the WA API credentials and/or license are missing/invalid, the plugin will not activate and display an admin notice prompting the user to add their missing credentials.
+    * If WAP is not installed and active, the plugin will not activate and display an admin notice prompting the user to install and activate WAP.
+2. Find the blocks
+    * To use the blocks, open the post/page editor in **block mode**.
+The blocks do not work in classic mode.
+    * Both blocks can be found in the widgets category, or by searching "WAP", or by typing `/wap` in the post content area and choosing one of the suggested options.
+3. Configure block settings
+    * As described in previous sections, all the options for the blocks are in the block settings.
+    * Expand the fields dropdowns to select which fields to include in the directory/profile, toggle search, page size, etc.
+    * Enter User ID for the profile block.
+4. View the blocks
+    * Save and view the post/page to view the rendered blocks.
+    * The directory will simply display as a grid, with each member in their own cell.
+Each cell contains the field information checked off in the settings
+    * The profile will display the field title and values separated by tabs.
+5. Member directory functionality
+    * On the directory, you can scroll through the pages and search for contacts (if search is enabled)
+    * If the profile link is enabled, there will be a link to each member's profile on their cell.
+Clicking on the link will replace the directory content with the respective profile content, exactly how it looks in the profile block with the addition of a "back" arrow, which will display the directory again when clicked.